 Compass Homeschool Enrichment offers northern Virginia homeschool families a menu of high quality extracurricular and enrichment classes to supplement the core academic material taught at home.
 All classes are taught by qualified outside instructors who are subject matter experts and teach multiple levels of interesting, experiential classes in science, technology, languages, history, art, music, and more.
-Classes are taught in Oakton on Wednesdays in a 4-quarter, 30-week academic year.
+Classes are taught in Oakton in a 4-quarter, 30-week academic year.
+Most classes meet on Wednesday, but a handful of upper middle school and high school classes meet on Friday.
 All classes are offered a la carte by quarter so homeschool families can mix and match for multiple siblings and try a topic without locking into a year-long commitment.
 Compass classes give students a taste of group learning in a classroom on a campus setting with like-minded homeschooled peers.
 Compass families also enjoy a warm, welcoming community that enjoys special activities, events, and academic clubs/contests in addition to regularly scheduled classes.
 Compass classes are organized by homeschool parents for other homeschool families.
 Compass Homeschool Enrichment program is a secular, inclusive program.

 What People Are Saying